kodie/date-shortcode/readme.md

 #### codes([ date ])

-Returns an object containing all of the codes, their current values, descriptions, and examples.
+Returns an array containing all of the codes, their current values, descriptions, and examples.

 ##### Parameters